Lino09/vet-clinic-database/README.md

 ## Getting Started

-In your psql run the commands that you can find in schema.sql, data.sql and queries.sql
+In your psql, run the commands that you can find in schema.sql, data.sql and queries.sql

 ## Authors